Advanced Energy Systems — Advanced Combustion

 Conventional coal-fired power plants utilize steam turbines to generate electricity, which operate at efficiencies of 35–37 percent.
 Operation at higher temperatures and pressures can lead to higher efficiencies, resulting in reduced fuel consumption and lower emissions.
 Higher efficiency also reduces CO2 production for the same amount of energy produced, thereby facilitating a reduction in greenhouse gas emissions.
 When combined, oxy-combustion comes with an efficiency loss, so it will actually increase the amount of CO2 to be captured.
 But without so much N2 in the flue gas, it will be easier and perhaps more efficient to capture, utilize and sequester.

-NETL’s Advanced Combustion Project and members of the NETL-Regional University Alliance (NETL-RUA) will conduct laboratory through pilot-scale tests of advanced oxycombustion capture technologies that show, through engineering and systems analysis studies, continued achievement toward the goal of 90 percent CO2 capture at no more than a 35 percent increase in electricity cost.
+NETL’s Advanced Combustion Project, in collaboration with researchers from regional universities, will conduct laboratory through pilot-scale tests of advanced oxycombustion capture technologies that show, through engineering and systems analysis studies, continued achievement toward the goal of 90 percent CO2 capture at no more than a 35 percent increase in electricity cost.

 Advanced Combustion Research Overview